Rollandcodes/reddit-pain-point-research-saas/WORKFLOW_TESTING_GUIDE.md

 ```

 **Common issues:**
-- **"No module named 'requests'"** — Dependencies not installed (GitHub Actions should install them)
+- **"No module named 'requests'"** â€” Dependencies not installed (GitHub Actions should install them)
-- **"Pushshift API timeout"** — Reddit API is slow; workflow will retry or use cached data
+- **"Pushshift API timeout"** â€” Reddit API is slow; workflow will retry or use cached data
-- **"Competition detector failed"** — GitHub API rate limit; gracefully degrades to heuristics
+- **"Competition detector failed"** â€” GitHub API rate limit; gracefully degrades to heuristics

 ### No Artifacts